What Is the Cleveland Cavs' Starting Lineup?

 Who Is on the Cleveland Cavs' Bench?

 The Cavs have dominated the Eastern Conference this season, with competition only from the Celtics and the Knicks.
-The rest of the Eastern Conference, from the fourth seed to the eighth seed, is competitive, and the Cavs may end up facing the Atlanta Hawks or even the Magic again.
+The rest of the Eastern Conference, from the fourth seed to the eighth seed, is competitive, and the Cavs may face the Atlanta Hawks or even the Magic again.
 A first-round showdown with the Miami Heat is also not out of the question.

 And if you want to make any of these players the nominal "captain" of your fantasy season, be sure to check out our story about funny fantasy basketball names.